TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module2/lab1.rst

 .. image:: ./images/6_cft_outputs.png
   :scale: 50%

 - Click on the Resources tab.
-Here we see a map (resource type to unqique id) of all the AWS resources that were deployed from the CloudFormation template.
+Here we see a map (resource type to unique id) of all the AWS resources that were deployed from the CloudFormation template.

 .. image:: ./images/7_cft_resources.png
   :scale: 50%

 - Click the Events tab.
-The F5 CloudFormation template records every succesfull or failed event here.
+The F5 CloudFormation template records every successful or failed event here.
 Look for the final “CREATE_COMPLETE” at the top.
 This indicates all went well.

 .. image:: ./images/8_cft_events.png
   :scale: 50%

 - Click on the Parameters tab.
-We used terraform to stuff all of the necesary parameters into the CloudFormation template.
+We used terraform to stuff all of the necessary parameters into the CloudFormation template.
 Here you can see the CloudFormation parameter name and value provided.

 .. image:: ./images/9_cft_parameters.png
   :scale: 50%